-The lass headed straight to the sea, to the shore where the eider ducks nested and left behind the soft down that shed from their breasts and delicate white feathers that rolled off their wings.
-She clambered up and down the rocks gathering the cottony down and the feathers.
-Sharp rocks scraped her feet but did not pierce her skin, the hot sun burnt in the sky but did not redden her face, the wind splashed the waves on the rocks but her dress and legs stayed dry.
-Ah, she thought with warm gratitude, the spell the gypsy grandmother was shielding her from the ill effects of earth and fire, wind and water.
+The lass headed straight to the shore, where large seabirds called eider ducks nested.
+On the beach were the fur sheddings from the ducks.
+Soft down duck fur that had shed from their breasts, and delicate white feathers that had rolled off their wings.
+She clambered up and down the rocks gathering the cottony down and the clusters of white feathers.
+Sharp rocks scraped her feet but did not pierce her skin, the hot sun burnt in the sky but that did not redden her face.
+The wind splashed the waves on the rocks but her dress and legs stayed dry.
+Ah, she thought with warm gratitude, the spell of the gypsy grandmother was shielding her from the ill effect of earth and fire, wind and water.

 Searching the sandy beach, the lass looked for the right shape of bones to make a frame for a harp.
 Luckily she discovered an arc of bone that had been washed by the waves to such a smooth perfection that it resembled ivory.
-Taking the bone back to the shrub of gorse, she tied it together to make a frame for a harp.
-From the lock of hair she had set aside before, she braided each of her tiny hairs into thin strands, then twisted several thin strands together at a time to form strong, elegant strings for the harp.
-She stretched the strings tight and set them in tune, and when she plucked a note it was so full of longing and grief that even the birds winging their way to the sea stopped in mid-air for a moment and cocked their heads to hear.
+Taking the bone back to the shrub, she tied it together to make a frame for a harp.
+From the lock of hair she had set aside before, she braided each of her tiny hairs into thin strands, then twisted several thin strands together to form strong, elegant strings for the harp.
+She stretched the strings tight and set them in tune.
+When she plucked a note, it was so full of longing and grief that even the birds winging their way to the sea stopped in mid-air for a moment and cocked their heads to hear.

-The lass set her cloak around her shoulders, held the harp to her chest and set out to the Sìdhean.
+The lass wrapped her cloak around her shoulders, held the harp to her chest and set out to the mound where the fairies were known to live.
 As she traveled, villagers stepped aside for her to pass, according her the respect due a princess.
-But of this she noticed nothing, and continued along the high road and the byroad, her eyes fixed straight ahead, until at last, as the moon rose full, she reached the entrance to where the Sìdh were known to gather.
+But of this she noticed nothing, and continued along the high road and the byroad, her eyes fixed straight ahead.
+At last, as the moon rose full, she reached the entrance of the fairy mound.
 She spread her billowing cloak upon the path and stepped aside.

-The Sìdh pointed.
-“You!
+The fairy pointed at her.
+"You!
 No humans are allowed here.
-Leave at once!”
+Leave at once!"

-“Nay!” said the lass.
-“It is mine.
-You cannot have it!”
+"Nay!" said the lass.
+"It's mine.
+You cannot have it!"
 She quickly snatched the cloak from the ground, cleverly wrapping it round her shoulders so it swirled around her body, its folds glimmering in the sun and its golden threads shining.

 "This cloak is not for sale.
 'Tis embroidered with my own golden hair, and there's none like it in the world!"

-“No amount of gold?” scoffed the Sìdh.
-“You make me laugh – all of you humans crumble at the first glint of gold.
-Very well, I’ll fill your pockets with gold and all you can hold in your arms.
+"No amount of gold?" scoffed the fairy.
+"You make me laugh - all you humans crumble at the first glint of gold.
+Very well, I'll fill your pockets with gold and all you can hold in your arms.
 There!
-Are you satisfied now?”
+Are you satisfied now?"

-“What then?” said the Sìdh, sensing a bargain could be struck.
+"WHAT then?" said the fairy, sensing a bargain could be struck.

-“Take me with you inside the Sìdhean.
-Then the cloak will be yours and you’re welcome to it.”
+"Take me with you inside the fairy mound.
+Then the cloak will be yours and you're welcome to it."

-“What a fool,” mumbled the Sìdh, but she took the lass by the hand and together, they entered the Sìdh.
-Once inside, the Sìdh snatched the soft white cloak from the lass’s shoulders, and the girl let it go with a smile.
-Glancing back, she saw the Sìdh showing off the cloak and a crowd of other tall, dark fairies surrounding her, touching it, begging to be allowed to try it on, please, just once.
-But the lass headed straight forward, harp in hand, until she spied at the edge of the wood a high throne, and sitting upon it a tall, forbidding, sharp-eared creature, with his eyebrows deep cast into a frown, who must be the new king of the Sìdh.
+"What a fool," mumbled the fairy, but she took the lass by the hand and together, they entered the fairy mound.
+Once inside, the fairy snatched the soft white cloak from the lass's shoulders, and the girl let it go with a smile.
+Glancing back, she saw the fairy showing off the cloak and a crowd of other tall, dark fairies surrounding her, touching it, begging to be allowed to try it on, please, just once.
+But the lass headed straight forward, harp in hand, until she spied at the edge of the mound a high throne.
+Sitting on the throne was a tall, forbidding, sharp-eared creature, with his eyebrows deep cast into a frown, who she realized must be the new king of the fairies.

 Fearlessly she approached the throne.

-“You dare to approach the throne!” hissed the king.
-“How did you – a human! – get inside the Sìdhean?”
+"You dare to approach the throne!" hissed the king.
+"How did you - a human! - get inside the fairy mound?"

-The lass pointed to the Sìdh who had admitted her.
-The white-cloaked Sìdh turned and said, “Your Highness, she entered with me.”
+The lass pointed to the fairy who had admitted her.
+The white-cloaked fairy turned and said, "Your Highness, she entered with me."
 The king frowned.